 If you’re on nonstop chore patrol around the house, delegate some of the responsibilities to your tiny roommates to help you finish up faster.

 If your kids are still young, bigger tasks may still need parental guidance — my kids basically need their own hype team when it’s time to clean the playroom — but you can hand out smaller tasks, like loading the dishwasher or carrying dirty clothes to the hamper.

 “Create a chore chart and share it on a dry-erase board where all family members can see it,” Haworth says.
 “Provide incentives to complete chores, such as a family trip to the playground once all chores are done.”

 Resist the pressure to “do it all.”
-Your fellow parent-friends are probably just as stressed out and overscheduled as you are — so own up to it, and lean on each other for backup.
+Your partner is probably just as stressed out and busy as you are — so talk it out and come up with a plan that works for both of you.

 10. Make your family time more active